Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

 ### Docstrings

 Jac docstrings have the same syntax as Python docstrings.
-However, it's important to note that Jac docstrings can only be used as docstrings and not as comments.
+However, Jac docstrings can only be used as docstrings and not as comments.
 This means that there are only a few places where you can use them.
 You can place them at the **top of a module, before the declaration of functions, methods, classes (archetypes), global variable statements, and module level code blocks** (for example, `with entry {}` style blocks).
-It's also important to note that the docstring should be placed **before the function call**.
+Docstring should be placed **before the function call**.
 This is done to improve code readability, especially when a large docstring is used.

 === "Jac"